Weights_considering survey complex structure ?

 Thank you and best,

-#11 Updated by Olena Kaminska about 1 month ago
+#11 Updated by Olena Kaminska 8 months ago

 Thank you for your question.
 Could you clarify?
 Are you creating your own weights or are you using ours?
 If you are using ours - they are correct and you don't need to worry about zeros etc. In our weights ui weight may be positive while ub or us weights are zero.
 This is due to how they are calculated and this is correct.
 More importantly in a pooled analysis using us, ub and ui weights together throughout time will give you correct results.